-Selling Your House As-Is On The Open Market
+Selling Your House As-Is On The Open Market In Tennessee or Georgia

 Almost all home transactions will involve an inspection.
 Inspections are commonplace during the home selling process.
 Inspectors are paid to come to the house and uncover issues.
 It’s best to be upfront with your buyers from the start, rather than letting an inspector find issues.

 selling your house in Tennessee will result in a law suit and your liability for all repairs when eventually discovered by the buyer.Any known repairs that are needed must be disclosed in writing to a buyer.
 Making quick cosmetic repairs without proper remediation with the intent of concealing the needed repairs for the purpose of